-Thanks to technology, the international student journey is made easier through helpful apps that help your transition into your new life abroad.
+Thanks to technology, the international student journey is made easier through helpful student apps that help your transition into your new life abroad.

 International students have a whole different set of challenges compared to local students, such as language barriers and acculturation, which can cause stress and mental health issues.